WW2 Civil Defence Breast Badges

 WW2 Royal Life Saving Society Respiration Service Breast Badge

 The society also presented an oxidised metal badge that could be worn on civilian clothing (though at least one photo shows a full colour enamel badge being worn on bluette overalls early in the war).
+See this blog post for images of the badge.

 The society also presented an oxidised metal badge that could be worn on civilian clothing (though at least one photo shows a full colour enamel badge being worn on bluette overalls early in the war).
+See this blog post for images of the badge.